International Journal of Applied Dental Sciences

 How to cite this article:

 Mohammad Arif Lone, Shabir Ahmad Shah and Shazia Mir.
 Pattern of partial edentulism based on Kennedys classification among dental patients in Kashmir: retrospective study.
+International Journal of Applied Dental Sciences.
 2019; 5(2): 209-212.